Piercing the Veil in Texas

 Implications for Series LLCs

-Company Documentation
+The Value of Company Documentation

-Many business persons utilize online services or otherwise engage in no-frill LLC filings involving a one-page COF and the payment of a filing fee—and then believe they are safe from lawsuits.
+Some business persons utilize online services or otherwise engage in no-frill LLC filings involving a brief certificate of formation and payment of a filing fee—and then believe they are safe from lawsuits.
 This may not be so if the company fails to follow up with a company agreement, issuance of membership certificates, minutes of meetings, and the like.
 While Section 21.223(a)(3) expressly eliminates the failure to observe corporate formalities as a basis for piercing, such failure may well be subtly considered as a factor by a real-world court in determining whether or not an actual fraud was perpetrated.
 Add an inflamed jury, one that is outraged at a perceived injustice, and the risk that a court will pierce the veil grows more likely.
 The law is not yet ruled by artificial intelligence.
 One cannot underestimate the human factor.
 It is more prudent to be safe than sorry when it comes to company documentation and other formalities.

 Paying Franchise Taxes

-Sec.
+Tax Code Sec.
 171.255.
 Liability of Directors and Officers

 (a) If the corporate privileges of a corporation are forfeited for the failure to file a report or pay a tax or penalty, each director or officer of the corporation is liable for each debt of the corporation that is created or incurred in this state after the date on which the report, tax, or penalty is due and before the corporate privileges are revived.
 The liability includes liability for any tax or penalty imposed by this chapter on the corporation that becomes due and payable after the date of the forfeiture.